 The legend has it that a Szeklers’ village was attacked by Tatars and the villagers flew and hid in a cavern of Les Mountain, where they were later discovered.
 The Tatars were planning to starve them to death but the Szekler leader’s wife had the idea of making a giant flue-shaped milk-loaf to show the Tartars they still had enough food to endure the siege.

 13. Túrós Csusza (Cheese Pasta)

-Túrós Csusza is the Hungarian version of the American “mac and cheese” and is made mainly from cottage cheese and pasta.
-What is unique about this dish is the combination of hot and cold layers: the hot bottom layer of cooked pasta and cottage cheese gets covered with an extra portion of cold cottage cheese.
+Túrós Csusza is the Hungarian take on American “mac and cheese”, However, it’s made mainly from cottage cheese (not cheddar).
+What makes this dish unique is the combination of hot and cold layers.
+The hot bottom layer of cooked pasta and cottage cheese are covered with an extra portion of cold cottage cheese.
 And now the best part kicks in: hot and juicy bacon gets in the mix before being finished with cold sour cream.
-The mixture can also be heated in the oven for a few minutes before serving.
-Traditionally this dish is made with home made pasta from an eggs and flour dough torn by hand in flat small pieces that are then boiled in water.
-A very good comfort food and you’ll be grateful to have leftovers.

-The name of the restaurant staple dish and budget friendly homemade meal refers to the fact that the pasta is slippery due to the sour cream.
+The name of this restaurant staple and budget-friendly homemade meal refers to the fact that the pasta is slippery due to the sour cream.